 8. Call Source

-Definition: Which marketing channel or search drove each call Target: Track all sources Why it matters: Proves marketing ROI and guides budget allocation
+Definition: Which marketing channel or search drove each call Target: Track all sources Why it matters: Proves marketing ROI and guides budget allocation.
+Research shows 70% of businesses struggle to act on attribution insights, but those who do see 12% average improvement in lead quality

 | Metric | Definition | Target |